jnbli/Email-Draft-Duplicator/README.md

 ### Feature(s)
 - [x] User can duplicate drafts (given that the user has at least 1 draft) without having to click on an email if this add-on is used on non-mobile versions of Gmail.
 - [x] If a starred draft is duplicated, the starred status transfers over to the duplicates.
+- [X] Create starting card asking the user how many drafts to duplicate.
+- [X] Add error card.
 - [X] User can duplicate more than one draft at once.
 - [X] User can refresh certain cards via a button on the footer.
 This is useful for ensuring that those cards are processing and displaying up-to-date data.
 - [X] User can go back and forth between cards via button(s) on certain cards.
 - [X] User cannot select the same draft if duplicating multiple drafts.
 - [X] Input data for the card the user is currently on does not change when the card is reloaded (except for after each iteration of the home card).
+- [X] Make home card dynamic.
 - [X] Success card content is dynamic (for example, if the user modified and/or deleted one or more selected draft(s) before duplication, the update is reflected).
 - [X] Have designated no drafts card that is displayed if the user has no drafts to duplicate and attempts to proceed with other cards (before, the start card would display for the same purpose).
+- [X] Going back to a previous card from the error card reloads the previous card.
+- [ ] Add intro card that asks the user if he/she already knows which drafts to duplicate.
+- [ ] Have start card allow user to select (via checkboxes) which drafts he/she wants to duplicate.
+- [ ] Have home card have alternative prompt that only asks the user to specify duplication frequency for each draft if the user already knows which drafts he/she wants to duplicate.
+- [ ] If a draft is labeled to be important, that label is transferred over to the duplicate.

 ### UI
 - [X] Add header to cards.
-- [X] If there are no drafts available, add-on displays a message instead of the usual UI elements.
 - [X] UI reflects starred drafts.
 - [X] UI better handles drafts with no subject.
 - [X] Suggestions reflect maximum number of copies user can make for a draft.
-- [X] Create starting card asking the user how many drafts to duplicate.
 - [X] Change number inputs to dropdown inputs, with each numerical choice a dropdown item.
-- [X] Home card allows user to select number of duplicates to make for multiple drafts.
 - [X] Success card reflects duplication of multiple drafts.
-- [X] Add footer with a button that allows the user to refresh the card on certain cards.
+- [X] Add footer section to certain cards.
-- [X] User can also refresh the start card without having any drafts.
-- [X] Add back button to the home card.
-- [X] Add back button to the success card.
+- [X] Add back button to the home and success card.
 - [X] Add successful duplication notification.
-- [X] Add error card.
-- [X] Make home card dynamic.
 - [X] Add reset button to home card.
-- [X] Have a footer for the success and error cards and redistribute button(s) in the footer for the home and success cards.
 - [X] Selection input titles display number of available choices.
 - [X] Make some of the buttons filled with a background.
 - [X] When present, home card draft duplication info is in its own section except for the last iteration.